kristopolous/mansnip/README.md

 ### It's not that terrible though!

 Man pages are ridiculously consistent as far as non-semantically structured text goes.
-It seems to work fine and if it doesn't, you can just go hunting and pecking like you usually do.
+This tool usually works fine and if it doesn't, file a bug and go hunting and pecking like you usually do for now.
+I'll fix it eventually.

-### This code looks really simple

-Yeah, not everything that's useful is necessarily hard.
+Thanks. enjoy.